nashbio/policies/source/sections/07-systems_access_policy.md

    3. If user access is found during review that is not in line with the least privilege principle, the process below is used to modify user access and notify the user of access changes.
 Once those steps are completed, the Issue is then reviewed again.
    4. Once the review is completed, the Security Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
    5. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
-   6. Review of user access is monitored on a quarterly basis using the Quality Management System reporting to assess compliance with above policy.
+   6. Review of user access is monitored on a biannual basis using the Quality Management System reporting to assess compliance with above policy.
 5. Any NashBio workforce member can request change of access using the process outlined in [§7.2 paragraph 1](#7.2-access-establishment-and-modification).
 6. Access to production systems is controlled using centralized user management and authentication.
 7. Temporary accounts are not used unless absolutely necessary for business purposes.